tsaarni/reloading-keystore/docs/implementation-description.md

 [`ReloadingPemFileKeyStoreSpi`](../lib/src/main/java/fi/protonode/reloadingkeystore/ReloadingPemFileKeyStoreSpi.java) is a subclass that reads its input from underlying certificate and private key PEM files by using `PemCredentialFactory`.
 It monitors the modification timestamp of the files.
 When the timestamp is newer than the last loaded timestamp, it reads the files again and constructs in-memory `KeyStore` from the PEM files and sets it as delegate.
-The KeyStore type used by `ReloadingPemFileKeyStoreSpi` as delegate is PKCS#12.
+The KeyStore type used as delegate is PKCS#12.
 Since two individual files constitute PEM credentials, user should take care when updating the files on disk so that KeyStore will always serve certificate and private key that belong together.
 See topic "Why not use `WatchService`?" below.